candi-date-xyz/candi-date/README.md

 * 🤓 Learn More: [notes/hasErrs.md]()

 ### 3. DAO's (seconday audience)
 * 3(A): DAOs decentralized autonomous organizations are crypto-native organizations.
-DAO's can also use Candy Date, keen to discuss your specific recruitment needs.
+DAO's can also use Candi-Date, keen to discuss your specific recruitment needs.

 * 3(B): DAOs in particular are unique from a recruiting fit because they are 'volunteer to work' and allow a person to sign up for a job where they may be paid based on recognition for work/effort they contribution.

 ### 4. Hackathons (secondary audience)
-Candy Date, specifically VMs will provide a jump-box or staging area for teams/groups to form hackathons related to blockchain or artificial intelligence.
+Candi-Date, specifically VMs will provide a jump-box or staging area for teams/groups to form hackathons related to blockchain or artificial intelligence.

 ## The how-why to enroll, play, & win
 You download the software and run it on your computer.
 See [install.md]() for more.